-- Has five or more years experience in a professional or managerial position beyond the entry level, or a GMAT score of 500 or higher. - 4.
-Has a GPA of 3.0 on all upper-division courses, and an overall GPA of 3.0
+4. Has a GPA of 3.0 on all upper-division courses, and an overall GPA of 3.0.

-Applications for students 1) lacking the quality of business experience, 2) scoring below the required level on the GMAT are forwarded to the College of Business Graduate Programs Committee for a recommendation.
+Applications of students 1) lacking the quality of business experience, 2) scoring below the required level on the GMAT are forwarded to the College of Business Graduate Programs Committee for a recommendation.

 Degree Requirements.
-A candidate for the Executive Master of Business Administration is required to meet the following:
+A candidate for the Integrated Master of Business Administration is required to meet the following:

-- 1. Fulfill the general requirements for a graduate degree at Delta State University; - 2.
-Applicants lacking the prerequisite courses as specified above or a 3.0 overall undergraduate GPA, will be required to take the following courses:
+- 1. Fulfill the general requirements for a graduate degree at Delta State University. - 2.
+Applicants lacking prerequisite courses as specified above or a 3.0 overall undergraduate GPA, will be required to take the following courses: - MBA 500.

-MBA 500.
 Financial Accounting for Managers.
-3

-MBA 505.
+3 - MBA 505.
 Productivity Software for Executives.
-3

-MBA 520.
-Theory of Economics.
-3
+3 - MBA 520.
+Theory of Économics.
+3 - MBA 530.

-MBA 530.
 Theory of Business Finance.
-3

-MBA 540.
+3 - MBA 540.
 Statistics for Managers.
-3

-MBA 550.
-Theory of Management.
-3

-MBA 560.
+3 - MBA 560.
 Theory of Marketing.
 3

-EMBA prerequisite courses are taken in the same lockstep, alternating weekend format as the EMBA required courses.
-Students taking these prerequisite courses must earn a grade point average of 3.0 with no grade less than a "C."
+Students taking these prerequisite courses must earn a grade point average of 3.0 with no grade less than a "C".